 It may not be possible for you to pay extra every month or even every year.
-Remember that almost all mortgages will permit you to pay extra on your principal at any time.
-You can take advantage of this rule to pay down your mortgage principal when you get some extra money.
-If, for example, you were to receive a large gift or tax refund three years into your mortgage, you could apply a portion of this money toward your mortgage loan principal, which would result in significant savings and a shortened loan period.
-Unless the loan is quite large, even a few thousand dollars applied early can yield huge savings over the duration of the loan.
+But you should remember that most mortgage contracts will allow you to make additional principal payments at any time.
+Whenever you come into unexpected cash, you can use this provision to pay a one-time additional payment on your principal.
+If, for example, you receive an unexpected windfall just a few years into your mortgage, you could apply a portion of this windfall toward your loan principal, which would result in enormous savings and a shortened payback period.
+For most loans, even this modest amount, paid early in the mortgage, could offer big savings in interest and in the duration of the loan.